 Solution 3: Update Apps to the Latest Version

 If closing and opening apps again just won’t do the trick, then it might be time to consider something is wrong with your iPhone’s updates.
-While it might be a thing of updating your operating system, in this solution we will focus on something much more likely: updating the applications instead.
+While it might be a thing of updating your operating system to the latest iOS 14, in this solution we will focus on something much more likely: updating the applications instead.

 Apps are prone to bugs and performance errors with every new update, especially if there is a major one that people still have not quite figured out by the time it launches.
 The contrary is also true, with apps often staying behind and degrading over time in quality if they don’t get updated.
 To avoid this, you need to do the following: